Entity Framework Tutorials using C#

 - EF 5 in the year 2012 => .NET 4.0, VS 2012

 - EF 6 in the year 2013 => .NET 4.0 & .NET 4.5, VS 2012

 In this Entity Framework Tutorials Course, we are going to discuss all the features of Entity Framework 6.X and EF Core with real-time examples.
 We will discuss

 - Code First Approach

-These tutorials are design for beginners as well as professionals who want to learn EF step by step from very basics to the advanced concepts of Entity Framework.
-This tutorial provides a hands-on approach to the subject with step-by-step program examples that will assist you to learn and put the acquired knowledge into practice.
+This Entity Framework Course is designed for Students, Beginners, Intermediate Developers, and Professionals Developers who want to learn Entity Frameworks step by step from the basics to the advanced concepts.
+This tutorial provides a hands-on approach to the subject with step-by-step program examples that will assist you in learning and putting the acquired knowledge into practice.